omarbahri/TeRCE/README.md

 pip install git+https://github.com/omarbahri/RuleTransform
 ```
 ### Instructions: <br />
 The BasicMotions dataset is uploaded to the `data` directory.
-The other UEA datasets can be downloaded [here](https://timeseriesclassification.com/dataset.php).<br />
+The other UEA datasets can be downloaded [here](https://timeseriesclassification.com/dataset.php). <br>
 `terce.sh` runs TeRCE on the BasicMotions dataset as described in the paper.
 Feel free to experiment with different datasets and parameters.<br /><br />
 ```
 chmod +x terce.sh